jarlath-net/Odroid_Debian/README.md

 History
 -------
 20141206
 * Some improvements.
 Not tested, but no changes in main routine are made.
-For testes working version goto v0.1 TODO
+For tested working version goto v0.1<br>
+TODO
 * Less info visible on console
 * More echos